 For very simple models with only a few inputs, a deterministic approach may be reasonable as there will be only a limited number of possible scenarios to explore.
 However, as more inputs are added there will be a rapid escalation in the number of potential combinations or 'what if' scenarios.
 For example, if we had just four inputs, each with a mean and upper and lower 95% confidence limits, we would have 34 or 81 possible scenarios.
 Such an approach obviously has significant drawbacks.
-It can rapidly become impractical to interpret the results meaningfully as there is no relative weighting for each combination of values.
-Fortunately, we can overcome these limitations by undertaking what is commonly referred to as a Monte Carlo simulation.
+It can rapidly become impractical to interpret the results meaningfully as there is no relative weighting for each combinations by undertaking what is commonly referred to as a Monte Carlo simulation.